The best poems about motherhood selected by Dr Oliver Tearle

 Sylvia Plath, ‘Morning Song’.
 This poem is about a mother waking in the night to tend to her crying baby, and so doesn’t celebrate the beauty of the sunrise or an aesthetically pleasing landscape as seen at dawn, like some of the poems on this list.
 Instead, we have Plath’s speaker (based on Plath, herself a mother to a small child when she penned this poem) stumbling out of bed ‘cow-heavy and floral’ in her Victorian nightgown.
 For our money, this is one of Plath’s finest poems.

 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market (we offer our pick of the best poetry anthologies here).
-Check out more of our literary recommendations with these poems about fathers, these great poems for daughters, these classic plays by women, these great short poems by female poets, these classic sonnets by women, and some epic poetry by female authors.
+Check out more of our literary recommendations with these poems about fathers, these great poems for daughters, poems for sons, these classic plays by women, these great short poems by female poets, these classic sonnets by women, and some epic poetry by female authors.

 Image (top): Portrait of Christina Rossetti by Dante Gabriel Rossetti (1866), public domain.
 Image (bottom): Carl Sandburg (photographer: Al Ravenna, World Telegram staff photographer, 1955), via Wikimedia Commons.